senior designer

 Content structure

 The first element of the design system we designed was a very basic title/subtitle structure for displaying content.
-We used a familiar pattern of displaying the most important piece of information as a title in a larger, bold font with supporting pieces of content in a smaller, regular weight body font style.
+We used a familiar pattern of displaying the most important piece of information with the title in a larger, bold font and supporting pieces of content in a smaller, regular weight body font style.

 A typical way we began using this was using the title area for a medication name and the subtitle area for to highlight key metadata values about the prescription that would help the user recognize the correct prescription and not get lost in confusing long names.
 The structure of the metadata can be flexible depending on the context of the page and action the user is taking.
 During user testing we found that users responded very well to separating the brand and generic name of a drug and showing the number refills remaining to help them quickly manage their prescriptions.